Bringing pets and animals into New Zealand

 Some animals aren’t allowed in New Zealand.
 You can’t bring in:

-If you aren't sure whether you can bring your pet into New Zealand, check with MPI.
+If you aren't sure whether you can bring your pet into New Zealand, check the MPI guidance for pets travelling to New Zealand

 Prohibited dog breeds and types